Gaelan/GSoC-2021-Notes/log.md

 out, QEMU's SeaBIOS speaks virtio-scsi, so I don't even have to boot to start testing :).)
-The code at the moment is a huge hack that will blow up if the slightest thing goes wrong; I really need to sit down and figure out what the abstractions I want to build for myself.
+The code at the moment is a huge hack that will blow up if the slightest thing goes wrong; I really need to sit down and figure out what abstractions I want to build for myself.